pedroegsilva/gofindthem/README.md

 ## Usage/Examples

-There are 2 libraries on this repository, the DSL and the Finder.
+There are 3 libraries/packages on this repository, the DSL, the Finder and the GroupFinder.

 ### Finder
 The finder is used to manage multiple expressions.
 It will use the DSL to extract the terms and regex from each expression and use them to process the text with the appropriate engine.